Diana Ewing: Career

-Ewing made her feature film debut in the supporting role of Tracy Rutledge, in the movie 80 Steps to Jonah (1969), and also appeared in Play It As It Lays (1972) and The Way We Were (1973).
+Ewing made her feature film debut in the supporting role of Tracy Rutledge, in the movie 80 Steps to Jonah (1969), and also appeared in Play It as It Lays (1972) and The Way We Were (1973).
 Her last appearance on the big screen was as Jenny in the western thriller Knife for the Ladies (1974).
-Her last television appearance was in Washington: Behind Closed Doors (1977).
+Her last television appearance was in Washington: Behind Closed Doors.

 Personal life

 Ewing married Timothy Woolley Quealy on June 17, 1965.
-She was also later married to writer Charles Shyer.
+She was later married to writer Charles Shyer.